-If you are a foreign-born person being sponsored for a family- or employment- based green card, and you are in a category of applicant that faces annual numerical limits on visas, you may face a long wait.
-Exactly how long depends on what category you are being sponsored in and on supply and demand in that category, combined with per-country limits on visas that make the wait especially long for people from Mexico, the Philippines, China, and India (demand is especially high from these countries).
+If you are a foreign-born person being sponsored for a family- or employment- based green card, and you are in a category of applicant that faces annual numerical limits on visas, you might have a long wait ahead.
+Exactly how long depends partly on what category you are being sponsored in and on supply and demand in that category.
+It can be worsened by the per-country limits on visas, which typically make the wait extra long for people from Mexico, the Philippines, China, and India (demand is especially high from these countries).

 You won't know for sure how long you'll have to wait until your wait is almost over, although you can track the progress of people who applied before you, month by month.
 This article will help you to understand the mechanics of this wait and how to deal with it.

 A note about legal terminology: Though we talk about the number of "visas" available, we mean the number of people who can be given U.S. permanent residency, through an immigrant visa or a green card.
 (People who adjust their status to permanent resident in the United States don't need an actual U.S. entry visa in their passport to do so, but they still need to have a "visa number" or a green card "space" available to them.)